sierra58/fizzbuzz/README.md

 # fizzbuzz

 ## Fizzbuzz
-An exercise by Eloquent JavaScript
+- Exercise by Eloquent JavaScript
+- Using for-loop, if/else to print out sequence with exceptions

 ## Tags
 javascript, front-end web development, exercise